-In the book, Sally in the Afterlife, during the main character, Sally’s life, forgiveness didn't come easy for her, but guess what?
-She learned in her afterlife that one of the reasons for living was to learn to forgive completely.
-And now, Sally wants to teach you about forgiveness with some help from Roberta Grimes (http://robertagrimes.com).
-If you learn how to forgive now, you won't have to wait until your afterlife to learn it, as Sally did.
+In my book, Sally in the Afterlife, forgiveness never came easily to Sally.
+But she eventually had to learn about forgiveness, and now she wants to teach it to you with help from Roberta Grimes (http://robertagrimes.com).
+If you learn how to forgive now, you won't need to wait until your afterlife to learn it, as Sally did.

-Roberta has written the most beautiful set of books called The Fun Of series.
-In her book, The Fun of Growing Forever, Roberta shares many helpful exercises on forgiveness.
-My favorite is the Forgiveness Balls exercise.
+Roberta Grimes has written the most beautiful books called The Fun Of series.
+In one of those books, The Fun of Growing Forever, she shares lots of helpful exercises on forgiveness.
+I recommend this great Forgiveness Balls exercise.
 It’s simple yet effective.
 If you don’t have access to her book yet, I’ll walk you through the exercise.
 But don’t let that stop you from reading her book full of wonderful content.

 Soon you will find you have forgiven where you never thought possible.